weixiangmeng521/teleport/README.md

-# Teleport Singleton
+# Teleport

-**Teleport Singleton** is a lightweight and flexible event handling library for TypeScript, inspired by RxJS.
+**Teleport** is a lightweight and flexible event handling library for TypeScript, inspired by RxJS.
 It allows you to manage and communicate events in your application through a singleton pattern.
 This pattern ensures that there is a single instance of the event manager, making it easy to coordinate and handle events across different parts of your codebase.

 ## Features